** YOU MUST BE AN ACTIVE FIREFIGHTER (professional / volunteer / retired) IN ORDER TO PARTICIPATE. You must be at least 18 years old on event day. **

 |Delta Bow Valley||209 – 4 Avenue SE||$10||Indigo|

-We will have water available at the start of the race and on the recovery floor 54 of THE BOW building.
+We’ll have water available at the start of the race and on recovery floor 54 of THE BOW building after your climb.
 You can bring your own plastic or unbreakable water bottle if you’d prefer, just remember the steps are cement.
 For fire code reasons we cannot provide water in the stairwell for you.
-And we’ve been told it gets hot and dry in there so do plan on hydrating somehow.
+It’s hot and dry in there so do plan on staying hydrated.

 No. Due to safety, security and liability reasons, we cannot allow anyone in the building before the event begins.
-However, the Calgary Fire Department has prepared a great resource to help you plan your own training schedule.
-Even if your tallest local building is 3 stories, if you work up to climbing those stairs 14 times, you’ve ascended the BOW tower’s 1204 steps!
+However, the Calgary Fire Department has prepared a great resource to help you plan your training schedule.
+Even if the tallest local building in your city is 3 only stories, we’ve got you covered.

-Yes, you can change your team registration status through the Participant Centre.
-Login and navigate to the manage team membership section in the sidebar.
+Yes, you can change your team registration status through your Participant Centre.
+Login and navigate to the ‘Change Team Membership’ link in the right sidebar.
+From there, you can search by Team Name or Captain’s Name.

 Yes, you can change your registration status through the Participant Centre.
-Login and navigate to the manage team membership section in the sidebar.
-You can change teams or remove yourself from a team to participate as an individual.
+Login and navigate to the ‘Manage Team Membership’ link in the right sidebar.
+Here you can change teams or remove yourself from a team to participate as an individual.

 Family and friends are invited to attend the opening ceremonies as well.
 There will be a public area for people to congregate and to wait for the climbers to finish and return to street level.
 It is not mandatory that climbers attend, but it is a nice way to start the day and to celebrate each other together!

 Please note, a team is NOT a relay.
-Each climber in a team is timed individually and climbs the full height of the building.
-Your team members’ cumulative individual times will be tallied for team price placement in race results (if entering as a competitive team).
-Each person in a team is requested to fundraise or donate their individual $200 race entry fee.
-However, when your team raises $800, each person is considered as qualifying with the $200 fee.
+Each climber on a team is timed individually and climbs the full height of the building.
+Your team members’ cumulative individual times will be tallied for the final team race results.

-After you register at calgarystairclimb.com, you will be able to set up a fundraising page with a photo and a short personal story about why you’ve chosen to accept and do this challenge, as well as set your personal or team fundraising goal.
-Then you will be able to send this page to all your friends and family, and encourage them to sponsor you to help support Wellspring Calgary, so no one has to face cancer alone.
+After you register at calgarystairclimb.com you’ll be able to set up a fundraising page with a photo and a short personal story about why you’ve chosen to do this challenge.
+You’ll also be able to set your personal and team fundraising goals after which you can send your page to your friends and family asking for donations.